PreCurious: How Innocent Pre-Trained Language Models Turn into Privacy Traps: Abstract

 \section{Abstract}

 The pre-training and fine-tuning paradigm has demonstrated its effectiveness and has become the standard approach for tailoring language models to various tasks.
 Currently, community-based platforms offer easy access to various pre-trained models, as anyone can publish without strict validation processes.
 However, a released pre-trained model can be a privacy trap for fine-tuning datasets if it is carefully designed.
 In this work, we propose PreCurious framework to reveal the new attack surface where the attacker releases the pre-trained model and gets a black-box access to the final fine-tuned model.
-PreCurious aims to escalate the general privacy risk of both membership inference and data extraction.
+PreCurious aims to escalate the general privacy risk of both membership inference and data extraction on the fine-tuning dataset.
 The key intuition behind PreCurious is to manipulate the memorization stage of the pre-trained model and guide fine-tuning with a seemingly legitimate configuration.
-The effectiveness of defending against privacy attacks on a fine-tuned model seems promising, as empirical and theoretical evidence suggests that parameter-efficient and differentially private fine-tuning techniques are invulnerable to privacy attacks.
-But PreCurious demonstrates the possibility of breaking up invulnerability in a stealthy manner compared to fine-tuning on a benign model.
-By further leveraging a sanitized dataset, PreCurious can extract originally unexposed secrets under differentially private fine-tuning.
-Thus, PreCurious raises warnings for users who download pre-trained models from unknown sources, rely solely on tutorials or common-sense defenses, and previously release sanitized datasets even after perfect scrubbing.
+While empirical and theoretical evidence suggests that parameter-efficient and differentially private fine-tuning techniques can defend against privacy attacks on a fine-tuned model, PreCurious demonstrates the possibility of breaking up this invulnerability in a stealthy manner compared to fine-tuning on a benign pre-trained model.
+While DP provides some mitigation for membership inference attack, by further leveraging a sanitized dataset, PreCurious demonstrates potential vulnerabilities for targeted data extraction even under differentially private tuning with a strict privacy budget e.g. $\epsilon=0.05$.
+Thus, PreCurious raises warnings for users on the potential risks of downloading pre-trained models from unknown sources, relying solely on tutorials or common-sense defenses, and releasing sanitized datasets even after perfect scrubbing.